Agent Sai Srinivasa Athreya: Critical reception

 Agent Sai Srinivasa Athreya received critical acclaim from the critics and audience.

 Film Companion's Karthik Keramulu called it the best comedy thriller of the decade.
 Times of India critic Neehitha Nyayapati gave it 4 stars out of 5, praising Polishetty's performance and the execution.
 A reviewer from The Hans India gave the film 4 stars out of 5, praising the performances, music and screenplay while criticising the slow-paced narration in the first half.
 A Deccan Chronicle critic similarly gave it 4 stars out of 5, calling it a "Telugu Sherlock Holmes" while praising the performances, background score and the cinematography.
 Krishna Sripada of The News Minute gave it 4 stars out of 5, and calling it a "textbook crime drama", praised the plot and cinematography but criticised some dubbing mismatches, Sharma's "undermined" character in the second half and editing towards the end.

 The film also received appreciation from several Telugu film celebrities like director K. Raghavendra Rao and actors Allu Arjun and Varun Tej.

 Box office

-Agent Sai Srinivasa Athreya performed well in the US, grossing $188,427 in six days.
+Agent Sai Srinivasa Athreya performed well in India and USA and was declared a super hit for this modest budget of ₹1 crore.
+The film was given a limited theatrical release and due to strong word of mouth in its full run the film grossed over ₹20 crore globally.